codeanddonuts/torus/README.md

 _2. Curry_
   - Currying and parameter order flip functions for uncurried functions.
+  - Currying supports upto functions with 4 parameters.
+  - Supports curry and flip for BiFunctions.

 _3. List Split_
   - Splits a list to chunks of size N. Returns List<List<T\>>.